JavokhirbekMirzaakbarov/Udacity/README.md

 # Udacity Frontend Developer Nanodegree Program

-## Javokhirbek Mirzaakbarov
+## Overview

-In this repository I store all projects and assignments I completed while I study Udacity Nanodegree Program.
+In this repository stores all projects and assignments completed while studying Udacity Nanodegree Program.

+## Usage

+Each folder contains a single assignment, open the folder and check out the description provided to get started